dotherightthing/wpdtrt-debug/README.md

-# wpdtrt-helpers
+# DTRT Helpers

-Utilities for use in themes and plugins
+Utilities for use in themes and plugins.